All Episodes

 If you get a report, an allegation that some footballs are illegally inflated, well, find out.

-So with Spygate over here, silently, it makes me wonder if there isn't a lot more going on with this.
+So, with Spygate over here silently, it makes me wonder if there isn't a lot more going on with this.

-It wouldn't be hard to understand if somebody somewhere with authority in the league really has it out for the Patriots and thinks that they got away with too little punishment over Spygate, and may think that there's a culture of this stuff going on with the Patriots, and they want to get to the bottom of it, and they want it exposed once and for all, because ultimately that would be more damaging to the league than just one little incident here.
+But it would not be difficult to believe, given everything that's happened here, it wouldn't be hard to understand if somebody somewhere with authority in the league really has it out for the Patriots and thinks that they got away with too little punishment over Spygate and may think that there's a culture of this stuff going on with the Patriots and they want to get to the bottom of it and they want it exposed once and for all,

 But this is all idle speculation because I can't think of one reason other than that why you would allow circumstances to develop in such a way that we are where we are today.